Soundprint Logo

 After Cyclon Nargis hit Burma, reports of a lack of aid from the government for those hardest hit surfaced.
 Journalist Simon Ostrovsky went undercover to report on the current situation.

-The Burma Issues, a Peace Way Foundation funded project, documents events that would garner grassroots activism, generating a movement for lasting peace and justice to Burma.
+The Peace Way Foundation funded project, documents events that would garner grassroots activism, generating a movement for lasting peace and justice to Burma.

 Books: